 STEM Outreach Program Overview

-Our STEM Outreach is commissioned for operation in Charleston, SC, Hampton Roads, VA, and New Orleans, LA.
-Each site works with the local school districts, higher education institutes, industry and other groups to implement programs and activities for K-12 students and teachers that will enrich their understanding of STEM.
+Our STEM Outreach is commissioned for operation in Charleston, S.C., Hampton Roads, Va., and New Orleans, La.
+Each site works with the local school districts, higher education institutes, industry and other groups to implement programs and activities for K-12 students and teachers that will enrich their STEM understanding.

 Programs Hosted by All Locations: